MrRaidrop/PersonDetection/README.md

 person3.h5: A refined model trained using an augmented dataset where human figures were pixelated, significantly improving performance.

 Person_V2.h5: Model trained using the improved dataV2 dataset.
+Acceptable result.

 ## work-remain